alexanderlarin/aiovk/README.rst

     ImplicitSession(USER_LOGIN, USER_PASSWORD, APP_ID, ['notify', 'friends'])
     ImplicitSession(USER_LOGIN, USER_PASSWORD, APP_ID, 3)  # notify and friends

-Also you can use ``SimpleImplicitSession`` for entering confirmation code or captcha key
+Also you can use ``SimpleImplicitSessionMixin`` for entering confirmation code or captcha key

 **AuthorizationCodeSession** - authorization for server apps or Open API